formsbyair/Documentation/docs/_docs/tags/system_tags.md

 ---
-title: Special Tags
+title: System Tags
 category: Tags
 order: 1
 ---

-These special tags reference document or system properties as opposed to form data, and are available to use in integration tasks and templates.
+These tags reference system or document information, and can be used in integration tasks and templates.

 ### Document Tags